Utkar5hM/utkar5hm.github.io/_posts/HackTheBox/2022-12-05-magicinformer.md

 6|sms_resp_bad|<status>error</status>
 ```

 Cracking the admin user password hash obtained from admin.db using hashcat failed.

-Open checking the source code we found Additional routes that were not found while fuzzing using gobuster.
+After checking the source code we found Additional routes that were not found while fuzzing using gobuster.

 As we were Unable to retrieve the flag, We tried to get into website as the admin user: